Argentina entry requirements for Ireland passport holders

 Hotel booking or host invitation

-Keep a copy of your hotel reservation or a letter of invitation from your host.
-Officers rarely ask for it, but having it ready avoids delays at the counter.
+Have a hotel confirmation, Airbnb reservation, or a letter of invitation from your host ready.
+Officers rarely ask for it, but having a printed or digital copy avoids delays at the counter.

 Recommended